canonical/launchpad-manual/docs/developer/explanation/database/live-patching.rst

 The ``(major, minor, patch)`` revision tuple must be manually inserted into the ``LaunchpadDatabaseRevision`` table on the master.
-Failing to do this aborts the next full upgrade, because the system attempts to apply a patch that has already been applied.
+Failing to do this aborts the next full upgrade because the system attempts to apply a patch that has already been applied.
 This situation is normally caught by the full staging update.

 We intend to automate this in the future, to at least handle the happy path and